nielslange/smntcs-admin-maintenance/README.md

 ## Changelog

+### 2.1 (2023.10.15)

+- Test up to WP 6.4

 ### 2.0 (2022.12.03)

 - Test up to WP 6.1

 ### 1.10 (2022.05.07)

 - Test up to WP 6.0

 ### 1.9 (2022.04.20)

 - Test up to WP 5.9

 ### 1.8 (2022.01.09)

 - Test up to WP 5.8

 ### 1.7 (2020.12.22)

 - Added e2e-tests
 - Test up to WP 5.6

 ### 1.6 (2019.10.13)

 - Test up to WP 5.3

 ### 1.5 (2019.05.13)

 - Test up to WP 5.2
 - Update GPLv2 to GPLv3

 ### 1.4 (2019.04.04)

 - Refactored based on PHPCS and WPCS

 ### 1.3 (2019.03.20)

 - Test up to WP 5.1

 ### 1.2 (2018.03.18)

 - Added README.md

 ### 1.1 (2018.03.18)

 - Added language support

 ### 1.0 (2018.03.18)

 - Initial release